 “We are working with quality growers and we are very confident they can deliver the quality to meet the requirements of the protocol,” Mr Nardi said.

-“In the domestic market there is a one to five per cent tolerance in defects, but for the USA there is a very low tolerance.”
+“In the domestic market there is a 1 to 5% tolerance in defects, but for the USA there is a very low tolerance.”

 Mr Avolio’s fruit was carefully inspected with 100 lychees cut open to ensure there were no pests or defects.